Skip to main content

 Dew Point

 Think of the air as a sponge that can only hold a certain amount of water.
 Dew point is the temperature where the air is saturated with water and cannot hold any more.
 Like a dripping sponge, the water vapor in the air condenses into liquid water.
-Warm air can hold more water vapor than cold air, which is why Pennsylvania summer days can feel either sticky or dry.
+Warm air can hold more water vapor than cold air, which is why south central Pennsylvania summer days can feel either sticky or dry.
 It depends on the humidity content in the air.
 Dew point is essential in construction because it determines the vapor barrier needs in different climate zones.

 Encapsulation